borjalofe/wpcli-wordpress-generator/README.md

 Don't forget to change var names -NEW_MENU, MENU_NAME, MENU_LOCATION, WIDGET_LOCATION- so they are not mistaken with others.

 #### Question: How can I add a new page?

+If you just want a page with some content, you can:

+1. Copy the "Cookies Policy Page" folder
+2. Change var names in the `install.sh` file
+3. Change page title in the `install.sh` file
+4. Change menu in the `install.sh` file if needed

 #### Question: How can I add a new plugin?